CompGenomeLab/atmm/README.md

 The source code was downloaded from https://github.com/rvaser/sift4g on 13th August 2022.
 It is installed as written on github page.

-The query sequences downloaded from https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref100/ (uniref100).
-Each protein saved separately to the input folder.
+The query sequences downloaded from https://ftp.uniprot.org/pub/databases/uniprot/uniref/uniref100/uniref100.xml.gz (last modified:2022-08-03).
+Each protein's fasta file was saved separately to the input folder and MD5sum-sequence file was created with ./Data-Parse/Current_uniref100_Parse.py

 The database has been downloaded from https://www.uniprot.org/help/downloads (swissprot and trembl) || August 2022.
 Swissprot and Swissprot/Trembl are used for calculations as a database parameter.